ThomasKaiser/Knowledge/articles/A1_and_A2_rated_SD_cards.md

 ## TODO

 * Buy recent A1 rated SanDisk cards and check performance again.
-Maybe more recent A1 cards from them perform also lower than the cards produced in late 2017 (we've seen this with other vendors already before: e.g. Samsung EVO/EVO+ and even Samsung Pro)
+Maybe more recent SanDisk A1 cards perform now also lower than the cards measured above that were produced in late 2017 (we've seen this with other vendors already before: e.g. Samsung EVO/EVO+ and even Samsung Pro)